pluvial/node-zig/packages/cli/README.md

 Priority:

 - Handle versions, ideally it should be possible to track upstream Zig releases as tags, `latest` for stable releases, `next` to track master builds for example.
-- Better cross-platform support, tested on Debian on WSL2, native Arch Linux and macOS Monterey.
+- Add native Windows support, it works on WSL2, Linux, and macOS.
 Should work well on most UNIX-like environments with `curl`, `tar`, and `xz`.
 Also tested deployment using Cloudflare Pages, Netlify, and Vercel (needed to manually `yum install xz` in the install command).

 Explore: